Particular/docs.particular.net/samples/azure/native-integration-asb/sample.md

 NOTE: `NServiceBus.EnclosedMessageTypes` property must contain the message expected by NServiceBus endpoint

-Message itself is define as an `IMessage` under `Shared` project
+Message itself is define as an `IMessage` under `Shared` project.

 <!-- import NativeMessage -->

 ## NServiceBus receiving endpoint

-Receiver is defining how to get Azure Service Bus transport message body by specifying strategy `BrokeredMessageBodyConversion`
+Receiver is defining how to get Azure Service Bus transport message body by specifying strategy using `BrokeredMessageBodyConversion`.

 <!-- import BrokeredMessageConvention -->

-NOTE: both sender (native or NServiceBus) and receiver have to agree on the convention used for sending the body.
+NOTE: both sender (native or NServiceBus) and receiver have to agree on the convention used for sending the the message body.

 ## Handling message from native sender in NServiceBus endpoint

-Once message is received by NServiceBus endpoint, it will write the contents of the message to the screen.
+Once message is received by NServiceBus endpoint, its contents will be presented.

 <!-- import NativeMessageHandler -->

 Things to note:

- * The use of the `AzureServiceBus.ConnectionString` environment variable mention above.
+ * The use of the `AzureServiceBus.ConnectionString` environment variable mentioned above.
- * The use of `UseSingleBrokerQueue` prevents the Azure transport individualizing queue names by appending the machine name.
+ * The use of `UseSingleBrokerQueue` prevents the Azure Service Bus transport individualizing queue names by appending the machine name.
- * Execute `Receiver` first to create destination queue `NativeSender` will need
+ * Execute `Receiver` first to create destination queue `NativeSender` will need to send native messages.